isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 entry.
 If the lease previously had a resource assigned to it, and the :isccmd:`lease4-update` / :isccmd:`lease6-update` command is missing the resource, it is deleted from the lease database.
-If an incremental update of the lease is desired, then this can be achieved by doing a :isccmd:`lease4-get` / :isccmd:`lease6-get` command to get the current state of the lease, picking the lease out of the response, modifying it to the required outcome, and then issuing the :isccmd:`lease4-update` / :isccmd:`lease6-update` command with the resulting lease attached.
+If an incremental update of the lease is desired, then this can be achieved by issuing a :isccmd:`lease4-get` / :isccmd:`lease6-get` command to get the current state of the lease, selecting the lease from the response, modifying it to the required outcome, and then issuing the :isccmd:`lease4-update` / :isccmd:`lease6-update` command with the resulting lease attached.